Economy of China: Chinese investment abroad

 At the beginning, state-owned enterprises dominate the foreign acquisition and most of the money goes to oil and minerals.
 Since 2005, more and more private companies start to acquire non-raw material foreign companies.
-Below is a list of the top 15 outbound deals from Chinese companies:
+As of 2018, the top 15 outbound deals from Chinese companies:

-However, the fast growth and M&A deals did not change consumers' low quality and low price perception of Chinese goods and brands.
-According to market consecutive researches by the Monogram Group, a Chicago-based advertising agency, in 2007, 2009, 2011 and 2012, American consumers' willingness to purchase Chinese products across all categories except PC remained the same or became worse during 2007–2012.
+However, the fast growth and M&A deals did not change consumers' low quality and low-price perception of Chinese goods and brands.
+According to market consecutive research by the Monogram Group, a Chicago-based advertising agency, in 2007, 2009, 2011 and 2012, American consumers' willingness to purchase Chinese products across all categories except PC remained the same or became worse during 2007–2012.
 The only sector in which Americans were more likely to purchase was personal computers.

-Moreover, many M&A deals have failed because companies underestimated the challenges and failed to restructure the company.

-Case 1: Shanghai Auto acquired 48.9% of Korean Ssangyong at US$500million in 2004, making it the most ambitious acquisition in Chinese auto industry at the time.
-Shanghai Auto wanted the brand and technology to expand its footprint in China.
-However, the cultural difference, the objection to transfer the technology and the failed sales of new SUV model put Shanghai Auto's ambition of expansion in jeopardy.
-It caused huge conflict between Ssangyong employees and Shanghai Auto as things didn't go well as planned.
-And the 2008 global economic crisis put Ssangyong on a survival mode, let alone expansion.
-After the negotiation with the labor union to reduce wages failed, Shanghai Auto decided to exit from Ssangyong and didn't get a penny back for their US$500million investment.

-Case 2: In 2004, the television manufacturer TCL acquired TV business including Thomson and RCA brand from Thomson Electronics of France to form a joint venture called TCL–Thomson Electronics (TTE).
-For the coming two years, the company recorded huge loss, especially in Europe.
-Several factors contributed to the failure: